 No, we do not have a physical store nor the overheads associated with it.
 This means we can keep costs as low as possible ensuring our customers receive the best possible prices.
 As with the majority of online jewellers we do not have a showroom at any of our office or factory addresses.

-In addition, each item of jewellery is supplied with a QP Jewellers Certificate of Authenticity card.
+Each item of jewellery is supplied with a QP Jewellers Certificate of Authenticity card.
 This small card is a guarantee that the item(s) you have purchased are authentic, official and direct from QP Jewellers.

 No matter which size you order you can rest assured that our delivery time scales will remain unchanged.